 not continue to market the program as a fractional ownership program.
 These

-indirectly controls, is controlled by, or is under common control with another program manager through
+indirectly controls, is controlled by, or is under common control with another

-program agreements, under which the program aircraft are available, on an as-needed
+the written program agreements, under which the program aircraft are available,

-agreement requires all owners to provide their share(s) of their aircraft
+This agreement requires all owners to provide their share(s) of their aircraft

 “program aircraft pool” for that program manager or affiliate of that program

 manager.
 An owner’s share of an aircraft equates to a predetermined number of

 flight hours, or ratio of flight hours, in the type or types of aircraft in